grovetools/grove-gemini/docs/02-examples.md

 # Examples

-This document provides examples for using `grove-gemini` for API calls and development workflows.
+This document provides examples for using `gemapi` for API calls and development workflows.

 ## Example 1: Basic API Requests